Questions about studying abroad?

 For more information regarding, preparing to go abroad, please review our Pre-Departure page.

-Following safety guidelines, you may expect some changes to our service—advising appointments have moved to Google Meet, pre-departure orientations and other group meetings will be conducted online—but we remain fully committed to supporting you throughout this new academic year.
+Following safety guidelines, advising appointments have resumed in person, and students may also opt for a virtual meeting via Google Meet.
+We remain fully committed to supporting you throughout this new academic year.
 To schedule a meeting, click on the name of the OIP Advisor specializing in the region you are interested in.

 Affording a study abroad experience is possible.
 Studying abroad is not necessarily more expensive than a semester at Boston College.
 While some programs in large metropolitan areas may cost more than a semester in Chestnut Hill, expenditures for many other programs may be the same or less than at BC.